-Family business scholars underline that how fundamental family firms characteristics (goals, intentions for intrafamily succession, governance, risk propensity, and others associated with job quality) are managed can affect the ability of family firms to be resilient (Patel and Fiet, 2011; Sharma and Salvato, 2011).
-Recent studies have found that contingencies and events can disrupt entrepreneurial resources, implying a renewal of strategic and corporate entrepreneurship of family businesses, that, under their long-lasting perspective, appear able to turn adversities into opportunities better than their counterparts if they are in a supportive and motivating work environment (Roux-Dufort, 2007; Williams and Shepherd, 2018).
-Thus, the first hypothesis would be:
+Family business scholars underline that how fundamental family firms characteristics (goals, intentions for intrafamily succession, governance, risk propensity and others associated with job quality) are managed can affect the ability of family firms to be resilient (Patel and Fiet, 2011; Sharma and Salvato, 2011).
+Recent studies have found that contingencies and events can disrupt entrepreneurial resources, implying a renewal of strategic and corporate entrepreneurship of family businesses, that, under their long-lasting perspective, appear to be able to turn adversities into opportunities better than their counterparts if they are in a supportive and motivating work environment (Roux-Dufort, 2007; Williams and Shepherd, 2018).

+Thus, the first hypothesis has been proposed as follows: